akash20sisi/Leetcode/README.md

-This repository contains Neetcode-150 problems with the solutions.
+This repository contains Neetcode-150 problems with the solutions in Python.